BoxOfDevs/BoxOfBits/BoxOfBits/resources/ReadMe.md

        • boxofbits.popup - For /sendpopup
        • boxofbits.broadcast - For /sendbroadcast

+    IMPORTANT CONTRIBUTING/REDISTRIBUTING NOTE:

+        Anyone may contribute and/or redistribe this plugin as long as my permission is given when i will then give further details.

 _______________________________________________________________________________________________________________________________

 This is my first plugin so if there are any glitches I missed when i tested, please report them to me and i will try to release a bug-fix update or fix it in the next full update.
 Also sorry if updates take a long time to come out, school and many other things get in the way a lot of the time :(